 J-2 employees are not eligible for a refund of Social Security and Medicare taxes.

-I did not Receive U.S. Source Income in 2016.
-Do I Need to File a tax Return?
+I did not receive U.S. source income in 2020.
+Do I need to file a tax return?

-You must file a form 8843 if you were physically present for any days (even one) in 2016.
+You must file a form 8843 if you were physically present for any days (even 1) in 2020.
 A separate Form 8843 must also be filed for each dependent accompanying you.
-The 8843 is a form which notifies the taxing authority about your student or exchange visitor status.
+The 8843 is a form that notifies the taxing authority about your student or exchange visitor status.

-Do I Need to File a Return if I Received U.S. Income in 2016?
+Do I need to file a return if I received U.S. income in 2020?

-Non-resident aliens who earned wages that are less than the amount of one personal exemption ($4,000 for 2016) are not required to file a tax return, but they must still file Form 8843 for themselves and any spouse and/or dependents in F-2 or J-2 status.
+Non-resident aliens who earned wages that are less than the amount of 1 personal exemption ($4,000 for 2020) are not required to file a tax return, but they must still file Form 8843 for themselves and any spouse and/or dependents in F-2 or J-2 status.

 You must file Form 1040NR-EZ or 1040NR in addition to Form 8843 if you had U.S. earned income of $4,000 or more, had wages or scholarship income exempt by treaty, or wish to claim a refund of taxes (if eligible).
 Your bank interest is NOT considered taxable income.

 Note: If you earned less than $4,000 in wages and were withheld income taxes you may be eligible for a refund of federal withholding tax.
-We recommend you use Glacier Tax Prep (GTP) to assist you.
+We recommend you use Sprintax (SPRINTAX) to assist you.

-May I Still File a tax Return for 2015?
+May I still file a tax return for 2020?

 Yes.
-Go to IRS.gov and download form and instructions for 1040NR-EZ.
+Go to the IRS website and download form and instructions for 1040NR-EZ.

 Where do I get a W-2 or a 1042S?

-If you received U.S. income in 2016 you will receive a W-2 or 1042S directly from the institution that employed you, or awarded you the scholarship money.
+If you received U.S. income in 2020 you will receive a W-2 or 1042S directly from the institution that employed you, or awarded you the scholarship money.
 W-2 forms from WSU arrive by mail during the month of January.
 1042S forms arrive in February.
-Scholarships that paid all or part of you tuition bill are not taxable.
-If that is your only source of income in 2016, then you only need to file form 8843, not a 1040NR or 1040NR-EZ.
+Scholarships that paid all or part of your tuition bill are not taxable.
+If that is your only source of income in 2020, then you need to file only form 8843, not a 1040NR or 1040NR-EZ.

-What if I Received Employment Income from WSU in 2016, but I did not Receive a W-2 or 1042S Form in the Mail?
+What if I received employment income from WSU in 2020, but I did not receive a W-2 or 1042S form in the mail?

 We suggest you log into your myWSU account under Payroll information, or on the Payroll Services “Online Earnings Statements” website to view your payroll and tax record.
 If a W-2 appears in your record you can simply print the W-2 form from the web site and submit it with your tax forms (1040-EZ or 1040NR).

-An ITIN is obtained by filing a W-7 together with your tax form (e.g. 1040NR-EZ).
-If you are using GTP the W-7 forms and instructions are included (highly recommended).
-If you do not intend to use GTP, see the www.irs.gov website for form W-7 and instructions.
+An ITIN is obtained by filing a W-7 together with your tax form (example: 1040NR-EZ).
+If you are using SPRINTAX the W-7 forms and instructions are included (highly recommended).
+If you do not intend to use SPRINTAX, see the IRS website for form W-7 and instructions.

 No, if your income was earned in Washington state.

-What if I Transferred from a Different U.S. School Which was Located in a State Which has State Income Taxes?
+What if I transferred from a different U.S. school that was located in a state that has state income taxes?

 You should receive a W-2/1042S from that institution.
-The Global Services (GS) tax assistance program will not provide help with filing state income tax forms.
+The IP-International Student and Scholar Services tax assistance program will not provide help with filing state income tax forms.
 However you can attempt one of the following:

-If you are filing as a tax “nonresident alien (NRAs),” you will not report any information from the 1098T into your 1040NR or 1040NR-EZ or into Glacier Tax Prep.
-Use GTP to determine your eligibility for reducing your taxable income.
-Since it is a record of the amount you paid (or WSU paid on your behalf) for tuition and mandatory fees to WSU in 2016, we suggest keeping it for your records.
+If you are filing as a tax “nonresident alien (NRAs),” you will not report any information from the 1098T into your 1040NR or 1040NR-EZ or into SPRINTAX.
+Use SPRINTAX to determine your eligibility for reducing your taxable income.
+Since it is a record of the amount you paid (or WSU paid on your behalf) for tuition and mandatory fees to WSU in 2020, we suggest keeping it for your records.

 Graduate assistantships are treated differently than other scholarships.
 The living expense stipend is considered “wage” income since you are providing a “service” in exchange for the income.
 The tuition and fee portion of any scholarship is exempt from taxes and should not be entered into your non-resident tax forms.